-- reducing the time and cost associated with paper-based approvals, allowing for faster movement of essential medical products
+- reduces the time and cost associated with paper-based approvals, allowing for faster movement of critical medical goods

-- making shipping RTKs safer and more transparent by reducing the risk of loss or damage
+- make shipping RTKs safer and more transparent by reducing the risk of loss or damage

-- increasing cooperation and collaboration between different border and government agencies, building trust
+- increases cooperation and collaboration between different border and government agencies, building trust

-- ensuring more streamlined processes and thus fewer disputes and delays related to Customs clearance
+- ensures more streamlined processes and thus fewer disputes and delays related to customs clearance.

-Overall, the project can also improve general public health by making essential healthcare products more easily available.
-It can particularly benefit Mozambican women who are disproportionately affected by HIV/AIDS and malaria.
+The project may also improve public health by making other essential healthcare products more easily available.
+Women and girls – who are disproportionately affected by HIV/AIDS and malaria – stand to benefit most.

 Find out more about how to get involved with the Alliance.
 Click on the relevant icon: